Skip to main content

 <script>

-function Component(self) {
+function RotatingBox(self) {

 self.on('click', (event) => {

-isRunning ? self.stop() : self.start();
+self.state === 'started' ? self.stop() : self.start();

 });

-text.element.textContent = 'start';
+text.element.textContent = 'Stop';

-text.element.textContent = 'stop';
+text.element.textContent = 'Start';

 }